Olipolite/React-NASA-search/README.md

 # :astronaut: NASA Image Search - Tech Test

 This is a search engine that I created using react.js.
-This was a practice tech test and is a part of the front end module at Command Shift.
+This was a practice tech test and is a part of the front end module at <a href="https://www.commandshift.co/" target="_blank">Command Shift</a>

 ## Desktop
 ![tech-test](tech-test.png)